Admission to Graduate School

 - Provide a strong letter of support from the Graduate Director of the program in which the applicant plans to take a course.

-Admission to Advanced Special Student status will continue for five years.
-If there is no registration in two consecutive academic semesters (Fall and Spring), the admitted status will lapse and a new application will be required.
+Admission to Non-Degree Seeking Student status will continue for five years.
+If there is no registration in two consecutive academic terms (semesters -Fall and Spring or 12-week term), the admitted status will lapse and a new application will be required.

-Advanced Special Students must maintain a 2.75 grade point average.
-Advanced Special Students whose grade point average falls below 2.75 will not be permitted to register.
+Non-Degree Seeking Students must maintain a 3.0 grade point average.
+Non-Degree Seeking Students whose grade point average falls below 3.0 will not be permitted to register.

-Successful completion of courses taken as an Advanced Special Student does not guarantee admission to a graduate degree or certificate program.
-Each program may accept such courses in satisfaction of program requirements to a maximum of twelve (12) credits, contingent on admission to the degree or certificate program and on the approval of the faculty in the program.
+Successful completion of courses taken as a Non-Degree Seeking Student does not guarantee admission to a graduate degree or certificate program.
+Each program may accept such courses in satisfaction of program requirements to a maximum of nine (9) credits, contingent on admission to the degree or certificate program and on the approval of the faculty in the program.
 For consideration of admission to a degree program at a later time, the student must submit a new application.
+(For those admitted as an Advanced Special Student prior to the Fall 2017 term, each program may accept such courses in satisfaction of program requirements to a maximum of twelve (12) credits, contingent on admission to the degree or certificate program and on the approval of the faculty in the program.)

 Visiting Graduate Student Status